slacy/minimongo/README.rst

 * Delta modification tracking so that when you call save(), it doesn't send the whole document back to the server to modify one field.

-* Support for the mongodb atomic operations like $inc, $push, $pull, etc.
+* Support for the mongodb atomic operations like $inc, $push, $pull, etc via native Python primitives.

 * Better support for nested Model objects.
 (Right now, nested data must be of a native Python type, not of another Model).

-* Automatic Index creation at database connection time.
+* Automatic Index creation at database connection time, and/or some way to specify index creation on a per-object type basis.

 Feedback welcome!
 -----------------